wisemapping/wisemapping-open-source/README.md

-# Project Information
+# Overview

-The goal of this project is to provide a high quality product that can be deployed by educational and academic institutions, private and public companies and anyone who needs to have a mindmapping application.
-WiseMapping is based on the same code source supporting WiseMapping.com.
-More info: www.wisemapping.org
+WiseMapping is a free web based *mind map* product.
+The goal of this project is to provide a high quality product that can be deployed by enterprises, educational and academic institutions.
+WiseMapping is based on the same code product supporting http://www.wisemapping.com.

 ## Compiling and Running